akvachan/Medical-Abstract-Segmentation/README.md

 Trainable params: 38427045 (146.59 MB) <br>
 Non-trainable params: 0 (0.00 Byte) <br>

 Important notice: Since eta on my device for uncut model was 10h+, I took only 10% of the initial batch size.
+Reason for such long training times is the embedding layer, that has 38M+ parameters.
+This inefficiency source will be eliminated in the working model by creating pre-trained embeddings on the training sentences and saving them on the disk.

 ## Working Model ##
+pass

 Architecture:
 pass